-This webseite will not ne updated.
+This website is no longer up to date.
 BUT: The fight for a sustainable and fair food system is far from over.
 Here you can find all partners who continue this fight – also in your country!

 The reasons for the recent supply crunch and skyrocketing inflations globally are plenty: there is, of course, the ongoing consequences of climate change, all too obvious in destroyed harvests, barren fields that used to be fertile, and droughts that result in wildfires and dried up rivers.
 The COVID pandemic has been an additional factor in the disruption of supply chains, productivity and affordability of food staples.
 Then, there is the ongoing war in Ukraine – paired with trade blockades and severed economic ties, this had a huge impact on many countries dependent on Russian and Ukrainian export products.